Expert medical and surgical care in Thailand

 Days 3–5

-The catheter is removed once healing is adequate — usually day two for TURP/HoLEP, day five to seven for radical prostatectomy.
+The catheter is removed once healing is adequate, usually day two for TURP/HoLEP, around seven to fourteen days for radical prostatectomy.
 Urinary frequency and mild burning are normal and settle quickly.
 Most BPH patients are discharged by day two or three.

 Weeks 2–4